Pijushgupta/avif-express/README.txt

 Issue: Migrated images with post type of attachment were not getting converted.
 Fixed.
 Issue: php 8.1 or 8.2 with GD with libavif support still creating 0 byte avif images.
 Not fixed. #Php_bug

+= 02.25.2023 =
+Issue: php 8.1 or 8.2 with GD with libavif support still creating 0 byte avif images. #Php_bug.
+Fixed with Imagick library.

 == Screenshots ==
 1. Admin Page